datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter1.md

 msg3 <- "Good choice"
 msg4 <- "Not that one, variables are columns, not rows!" ex() %>% check_mc(3, feedback_msgs = c(msg1, msg2, msg3))

+success_msg("Nice job!
+Note you could also use the command ncol() to count the number of columns.")
 ```

 ---